xieweiAlex/English_Learning/words-review.md

 I give myself treats and justify them to **salve** my **conscience**. -
 **ornate**. -
 He was so **mulish** that my **admonitions** just **flowed over** him. -
-Musonius Rufus said many of our problems are a result of ‘following **wretched habits**.’
-In this “fight against habit,” Epictetus would say, “try the opposite!” -
 Her fellow teachers greeted her proposal with **scorn**. -
 **Scallops** are a type of **bivalve** **mollusk**, meaning the interior muscle is surrounded by two shells similarly to oysters, **mussels**, and clams. -
 **vile**: morally **reprehensible**. -
 Juneteenth **commemorates** the day when **enslaved** Black people in Galveston, Texas, learned they were free 2½ years after the passing of the **Emancipation** **Proclamation**. -
-**Launch** us into the **stratosphere**. -
 He looked at her **askance**, and said nothing. -
 Dorothy had climbed onto the **ledge** outside his window. -
 The law is often **tardy** in reacting to changing attitudes. -